Cups to mL Converter and Kitchen Conversions

 How to use the converter

-The Universal Converter updates as you type.
-Here is the simplest real-world use case: a recipe calls for 2 cups of milk, and you want the mL total before you fill the jug.
+The main converter updates as you type.
+The default path is the most common one: a recipe calls for cups, and you want the mL total before you fill the jug.

 The same flow works for weight and temperature too.
-Change the units and the result updates instantly without a page reload.
+Change the units when you need another kitchen conversion, and the result updates instantly without a page reload.

 Tips